 The library has made budget cuts this year in areas ranging from operating hours to delaying IT projects and not replacing furniture.
 The library has instituted a partial hiring freeze, program cuts, and reductions in the materials budget, Executive Director Jeffrey Trzeciak said, but those changes have not been significant enough to put the library in the black.

-If the levy does not pass, library officials said they will reduce their budget by $7 million, or approximately 20%.
+If the levy did not pass, library officials said they would have reduced their budget by $7 million, or approximately 20%.

 Everyone in Montgomery County was eligible to vote on the levy, except those in Oakwood, Centerville/Washington Twp., and Germantown, as those communities have separate library systems.